modelscope/data-juicer/README.md

 python tools/process_data.py --config ./demos/process_video_on_ray/configs/demo.yaml
 ```

-- To run multimodal data processing across multiple machines, it is necessary to ensure that all distributed nodes can access the corresponding data paths (for example, by mounting the respective data paths on a file-sharing system such as NAS).
+- To run data processing across multiple machines, it is necessary to ensure that all distributed nodes can access the corresponding data paths (for example, by mounting the respective data paths on a file-sharing system such as NAS).
+- The deduplicator operators for RAY mode are different from the single-machine version, and all those operators are prefixed with `ray`, e.g. `ray_video_deduplicator` and `ray_document_deduplicator`.
+Those operators also rely on a [Redis](https://redis.io/) instance.
+So in addition to starting the RAY cluster, you also need to setup your Redis instance in advance and provide `host` and `port` of your Redis instance in configuration.

-- Users can also opt not to use RAY and instead split the dataset to run on a cluster with Slurm/DLC.
+> Users can also opt not to use RAY and instead split the dataset to run on a cluster with [Slurm](https://slurm.schedmd.com/) / [Aliyun PAI-DLC](https://www.aliyun.com/activity/bigdata/pai-dlc).
+In this case, please use the default Data-Juicer without RAY.

 ### Data Analysis